Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Choosing a Topic

 Thinking about moving personal experiences can help you choose a topic.
-The student who created "Texting and Driving" experienced the grief of losing 5 friends because of texting.
+The student who created "Texting and Driving" experienced the grief of losing five friends because of texting.
 He used his own emotions to help him craft a moving visual argument and included the story of his friends as part of his essay.
+For help in finding a topic, see my articles:

 Like an argument paper, visual essays can use written words and quotes, but they also can include: